magepages/mpdocs/docs/affiliate-ultimate/user-guide.rst

   * If skip it, the default (365) is used, that means Lifetime Commissions can be active.

 * **Allow overriding cookies**: Choose **Yes** to override Affiliate code when a customer is referred by many Affiliates.

+* **Allow using Affiliate Code as Coupon**: Select Yes to allow using Affiliate code for discount.
+This usgae is available in Shopping Cart Page and Checkout Page

 * **Show Affiliate link on**: Choose the display position of the Affiliate link